actoron/jadex/docs/android/05 PlatformApp - ClientApp Separation.md

 - choose *File -&gt; Import -&gt; Maven -&gt; Existing Maven Projects*
 - select your workspace folder, select the *jadex-android-clientapp-example-maven* directory and click *next* / *finish* until import is completed

-- to build the project with maven **which is required as of jadex-android-2.4**, use the included launch config *Build clientapp example*Â
+- to build the project with maven **which is required as of jadex-android-2.4**, use the included launch config *Build clientapp example*
 - to run the maven build, use the included launch config *Run clientapp example* which will deploy and run the project on any Android devices plugged in or emulators running.

 ### The ClientApp